KobieKabo/Software_Design_Intelligent_Systems/Project1/README.md

 # Automobile Fuel Efficiency Prediction Using Linear Regression

 This repository contains Project 1 for COE 379L - Software Design for Responsible Intelligent Systems - at the University of Texas.
 The objective of this project was to forecast the fuel efficiency of automobiles utilizing a linear regression machine learning model.
-The repository includes a Jupyter Notebook (`automobiles_linearRegressionModel.ipynb`) detailing the data preparation, model training, and analysis process, along with a PDF report summarizing the project's insights and conclusions.
+The repository includes a Jupyter Notebook (`Mpg_LinearRegressionModel.ipynb`) detailing the data preparation, model training, and analysis process, along with a PDF report summarizing the project's insights and conclusions.

 ## Project Overview